 Solar Panels in Lowestoft, Suffolk

 Lowestoft is one of the larger towns in Suffolk with a population of 71,000.
-With a solar yield of 975 kWh/kWp and 1,600+ sunshine hours per year, solar energy is a strong investment for homeowners here.
+With a solar yield of 975 kWh/kWp and 1,600+ sunshine hours per year, the numbers stack up well for homeowners here.
 A typical 4kWp system generates approximately 3,900 kWh annually, covering 103% of average household electricity use.
-With 0% VAT on installation, the typical cost is £5,000–£8,000 for a 3-4kWp system with payback in 6–8 years.
+With 0% VAT on installation, the typical cost is £6,600 to £8,500 for a 4kWp system, with payback in 11 to 13 years.

 Solar yield calculated for Lowestoft (52.48°N, 1.75°W) using PVGIS satellite data.
 Actual output varies by roof orientation, shading, and system specification.